 - to handle the exceptions effectively.

 To this list, I would add a competence in delivering transformational change.
-This brings the stakeholders together and enables the factors above to be managed coherently.
+This brings the stakeholders together and helps them manage the factors above coherently.

-I am convinced that one of the most common causes of failure is to start with a technical component, and build backwards to see what else is necessary to make it work and to justify it.
+I am convinced that one of the most common causes of failure is to start with a technical component.
+Building backwards to see what else is necessary to make it work or justify it is a distraction.
 The component may be big data, analytics, mobile, or any other flavour-of-the-month.
 This is not to discount the contribution these can make when applied well.
-The sound-thinking approach is to start with the definition of the problem to be solved and then pursue a benefits-led approach to seek the most effective route to solving it.
-If you do this, you will be far more likely to deliver value and realise your vision than those that pursue the first approach.
-When you next see such an attractive bauble, ask yourself “what does this tell me about the problem that I am trying to solve?”
+Your better approach is to start with the definition of the problem to be solved.
+Then pursue a benefits-led approach to seek the most effective route to solving it.10 If you do this, you will be far more likely to deliver value and realise your vision than those that pursue the first approach.
+When you next see such an attractive bauble, first ask yourself “what does this tell me about the problem?”

 Some years ago, an examinations board engaged me to first conduct an experiment in on-line marking.
-They faced a problem in that shifting paper scripts around the world to get them marked and those marks validated took transit time and was prone to loss, so they could not deliver the results as quickly as the schools and universities wanted for admissions.
-My team built a pilot application to run this for them, and in the course of testing it with examiners and scripts, we found a far greater benefit than the transit time expected.
+They faced a problem in that shifting paper scripts around the world to get them marked and those marks validated took time and was prone to loss.
+So they could not deliver the results as quickly as the schools and universities wanted for admissions.
+My team built a pilot application to run this for them.
+In the course of testing it with examiners and scripts, we found a far greater benefit than the transit time expected.
 We could detect wayward marking, the bane of an examinations board that strives for reliability.
 At the time of this work, the critical dependency was on the speed of broadband accessible to the examiners.
-By testing at a small scale, we learned much of what the examiners and the overall process needed for success, enabling later progress to a full development and deployment.
-Although facilitated and supported by technology, this was led by the examinations board’s operational and research arms, who would later have to make it work in practice.
+By testing at a small scale, we learned much of what the examiners and the overall process needed for success.
+This enabled later progress to a full development and deployment.
+Although facilitated and supported by technology, this was led by the examinations board’s operational and research arms.
+They subsequently led the full operational implementation.
 IT was the supplier.
 This is almost invariably the right relationship.

 So if you are a leader charged with delivering disruptive change, you have the proverbial Chinese “Crisis = Dangerous Opportunity”.
 Your best approach is to look to the outside world for potential, and to your customers experience for definition of the value.
 The risk flows centrally from uncertainty regarding your ability to assemble all the necessary components to form a coherent solution.